Oops! Sorry!!

 II.
 Physical evidence

 III.
-Emotions
+Or Emotions

 Let me explain…